naeimsalib/Work-Out-APP/README.md

 # Work-Out-APP

 ## Introduction
-Work-Out-APP is a web application designed for fitness enthusiasts and professionals.
+[Work Out APP]([https://rapidapi.com/naeimsalib/api/work-out-api1](https://workoutsuggestion-2d9d09ae84e0.herokuapp.com/)) is a web application designed for fitness enthusiasts and professionals.
 It utilizes the [Work Out API](https://rapidapi.com/naeimsalib/api/work-out-api1) to accept specific parameters, send requests to the API, and retrieve all workout routines matching these parameters.
 The app offers a user-friendly interface for exploring a wide range of exercises, including detailed descriptions, instructional content, and video demonstrations.

 ## Features
 - Search for workouts based on muscle groups, workout names, equipment, and intensity levels.